rovcaene/Office365/U2U Research tracker CSOM/SpResearchTracker/README.md

 ﻿Project Research Tracker SPA – Sample Setup
 ===========
 This document explains the steps required in order to run the Project Research Tracker reference application.
+This project is based on the [[project|https://github.com/OfficeDev/Research-Project-Code-Sample/tree/master/src/SpResearchTracker]] by Jeremy Thake, but instead of using the SharePoint REST APIs, I'm using the SharePoint Client Side Object Model (CSOM).

 ##Prerequisites
 The following things are required in order to run this sample: